Is it worth it to spend extra on the Tab S7+ over the regular Tab S7?

 |$1030

+The above prices aren't fixed.
+For example, during Black Friday and Cyber Monday, the S7 dropped to $499 and the S7+ to $699, making them much more affordable.
+With the Galaxy Tab S8 approaching soon, S7 tablets should continue to receive discounts, but their availability could also decrease starting in 2022.

-Keep in mind that those are the prices for the Wi-Fi variants of the tablets.
-5G models are available at T-Mobile/Sprint, Verizon, and U.S. Cellular, with all carriers selling the Galaxy Tab S7 for $850 and the Tab S7+ for $1,050 (both only come with 128GB of storage).
+Also, these prices are specifically for the Wi-Fi variants of the tablets.
+5G models are available at T-Mobile/Sprint, Verizon, and U.S. Cellular, with all carriers selling the Galaxy Tab S7 for $850 and the Tab S7+ for $1,050 (both only come with 6GB of RAM and 128GB of storage).

 Samsung Galaxy Tab S7 vs. Tab S7+ Most people should get the regular Galaxy Tab S7

-The Galaxy Tab S7 and S7+ have more in common than they are different, which is great news for the more affordable Tab S7.
-Outside of some display differences which we'll explain more below, they're almost indistinguishable.
+The Galaxy Tab S7 and S7+ have more in common than different, which is great news for the more affordable Tab S7.
+Outside of some display differences, which we'll explain more below, they're almost indistinguishable.

 Both tablets have the Qualcomm Snapdragon 865+ processor and 6 or 8GB of RAM (depending on which storage configuration you choose).
 In other words, they're more than powerful enough for whatever app or game you throw at them.
 They also come with your choice of 128, 256, or 512GB of storage, microSD card support with up to 1TB of additional space, 13MP + 5MP rear cameras, and an 8MP selfie camera.
 The Tab S7 and S7+ also come with an S Pen at no added cost, giving you an out-of-the-box tool for drawing, sketching, or taking handwritten notes.
 Thanks to the reduced latency of just 9ms, this version of the S Pen feels better than any past Galaxy tablets.